Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![StringTree to StringTree](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringTreeToStringTree.png "[StringTree to StringTree]")

 This extension is used to either map a string to a tree node attribute or a tree node to string attribute.
-This extension is often used for csv-imports where only data input as string data type is allowed but the data should result in a tree node data type.
+This extension is often used for csv imports where only data input as string data type is allowed but the data should result in a tree node data type.

 ### Configuration